aiven/aiven-docs/docs/products/mysql/howto/do-check-service-migration.md

 ```

 :::tip
-You can find more options available via the -h menu, for example, to
+List the options via the -h menu, for example, to
 ignore certain databases for the check.
-Please note that filter
+Note that filter
 databases are supported by MySQL only at the moment.
 :::

-**Step 2: retrieve your task's status.**
+**Step 2: Retrieve your task's status.**

 You can check the status of your task by running: